Drew Holcomb and the Neighbors close out the Food For Thought Conference 2014 at the Peace Center in Greenville, SC.

 George’s career is marked by big ideas, well-executed across all disciplines.
 He developed the highly successful “It’s the Network” campaign, as well as the “There’s a Map for That” campaign, for Verizon Wireless.
 He launched the “Army Strong” campaign for the U.S. Army and helped drive Weight Watchers stock to new heights with the highly successful “It’s a new day” campaign starring Jennifer Hudson.
 He built a large and loyal social community for SpaceX and helped create unexpected box office success for Life of Pi by fueling word of mouth.
 Most recently, he helped spawn the Devil Baby Attack for the horror movie Devil’s Due to the tune of almost 40 million YouTube views.

-Katrina Craigwell is Global Manager, Digital Marketing at General Electric.
+Katrina Craigwell is Head of Global Digital Programming at General Electric.
 She is responsible for digital content creation and distribution strategy for GE in the U.S., as well as partnering with GE’s digital teams globally.
 Craigwell has spent the last three years at GE sharing the company’s technology via visual content, including the launch of GE¹s Instagram feed, two Tumblrs, a refreshed YouTube channel and re-launching GE.com.

 Prior to her role at GE, she was Associate Director at social media agency Attention, working with clients including CNN, HLN, WE tv, A&E, The Guardian, and Morgans Hotel Group.
 Craigwell began her career in public relations at the Independent Film Channel, working on some of the network’s first social media campaigns.
 She was named to Forbes' 30 Under 30 in Marketing & Advertising for 2014, and AdAge's Creativity 50 in 2012.